TypeCellOS/BlockNote/packages/website/docs/docs/converting-blocks.md

 ### Converting Markdown to Blocks

-`Block` objects can be parsed from a Markdown string using the following API function:
+`Block` objects can be parsed from a Markdown string using the following function:

 ```typescript
 // Definition